Emotional Loneliness: Managing Social Isolation

 Connecting with a mental health professional

 When loneliness persists or whenever you’re feeling its effects, it may be helpful to connect with a mental health professional like a therapist.
-A therapist can help you learn to develop healthier thought patterns through cognitive behavioral therapy (CBT).
+A therapist may help you learn to develop healthier thought patterns through cognitive behavioral therapy (CBT).
 They may also help you explore feelings and past experiences to identify and address any barriers to connection.

 Takeaway